This post is partially outdated.

 The United States have so far engaged in 71 wars in which they killed 13.8 million people; not counted are the World Wars they ended with nuclear strikes on Japan.
 The U.S. have led 26 proxy wars in which they took 1.4 million lives.
 The U.S. have displaced entire regions with millions more people, removing them off their own soil.
-(Numbers retrieved manually, for lack of critical historical publications, and likely higher—also see notes.)
+(Numbers retrieved manually and likely higher—also see notes.)
 The U.S. have been an aggressor in most of these conflicts, they escalated several of them into genocides, and there is no end in sight.

 No organization ever attacked the United States in like form (and, for respect of life and principles, no one should).
-Pearl Harbor and 9/11, even following U.S. government and not independent third party accounts of these events, do absolutely not justify U.S. violence, destruction, exploitation, and atrocities committed in response.
+Pearl Harbor and 9/11, even following U.S. government and not independent third-party accounts of these events, do not justify U.S. violence, destruction, exploitation, and atrocities committed in response.

 Notes.
 People means people like you and me.
 Numbers of U.S. victims extrapolated from Wikipedia and likely higher due to U.S. bias of reporting (for research see e.g. Herman’s and Chomsky’s Manufacturing Consent).
 Statements based on tangential studies, and not taken lightly.
 Atrocities by the European powers are in a similar league of terror and horror.
 This post is pro-peace and pro-rights, not anti-American (in a way it has nothing to do with the U.S. per se); the “anti” rhetoric is idiotic and needs to stop for criticism is important, and we criticize because we care.
 I’m a friend of the United States and I’d much love them to, when fit to do so, lead by wisdom and virtue, not slaughter and exploit.